If you’re trying to get ahead on your grocery budget, using a printable Weekly Meal Planner is the perfect way to do it!

-Writing up the meals you’ll serve throughout the week before you head to the store is a great way to save money on groceries, because you’ll know exactly what to buy, so there’s no guessing.
+Writing up the meals you’ll serve throughout the week before you head to the store is a great way to save money on groceries.
+You’ll know exactly what to buy, so there’s no guessing.

-If so, plan a super simple 15 minute meal that night so you’re not stressed, or plan to make a double batch of dinner a day ahead so you don’t have to cook at all on that day!
+If so, use this as a meal planning template for a super simple 15 minute meal that night so you’re not stressed.
+Alternatively, plan to make a double batch of dinner a day ahead so you don’t have to cook at all on that day!
 It really is a money, time and sanity saver, and everyone can benefit from meal planning.

 A great way to use this if you only want to print this out once is to laminate it so you can use a sharpie and erase each week!